uniquerockrz/notes.sauravmodak.com/docs/book_notes/Atomic Habits.md

 This principle can also be reversed if there is a bad habit that we want to get rid of.
 Example will be to remove the plug of the television when we are done watching it.

+### The Two Minute Rule

+When starting habits, it's best if they take less than two minutes.
+That way, you can build up the habit muscle, and continue doing the habit later.
+Some of the examples are given below:

+* Instead of exercising, just wear your gym clothes
+* Instead of going for a run, just go outside and take a short walk.

+The idea is, as you start the habit, it will give you the focus to do more.

+In the end, the starting out thing will become a motivation ritual, and you will be able to do more with your time.

+### Automate Your Habits

+The best way to do habits is to use technology to automate it.
+Like, if you are trying to quit social media, just adding a website blocker to your computer can improve things a lot.

+One should also focus on one time thing that can make habit more easier to do.
+Like getting a good mattress can help your sleep better.
+Or getting a dog can make your happier.

+## Make It Satisfying

+The forth law of habit change is to make it satisfying.
+The first three laws will allow you to build habits.
+However, it's the forth law that allows you to stick to it.

+We humans however, can't think in terms of delayed rewards.
+We need instant gratification.
+So it's essential that we give us rewards at the end of habits.

+It can be as easy as getting a monetary reward whenever you do a habit.
+The only condition is that the habit should not be counterintuitive to our identity.
+Like if we are trying to lose weight, we should not reward ourselves with eating junk food.